git-ek/neo-chatgpt-browser-extension/README.md

 ## API Key Storage Policy

-⚠️ **Warning:** Your API keys are stored in your browser's local extension storage in plain text.
+⚠️ **Warning:** Your API keys are stored in your browser's local extension storage after being obfuscated (Base64 encoded).
+While this is not full encryption, it prevents the key from being stored in plain text.
 For your security:
 - Do not share your browser profile or extension data with others.
 - Remove your API keys if you no longer use the extension.
 - Prefer using dedicated, limited-scope API keys if possible.
 - We recommend periodically rotating your API keys.

-Future versions may support encrypted storage, but currently, browser extension APIs do not guarantee full protection for sensitive keys.
+Future versions may support stronger encryption, but currently, browser extension APIs do not guarantee full protection for sensitive keys.